Leveraging Demographics for Building an Effective Multifamily Marketing Strategy

 Let’s take a closer look at each demographic group you’ll want to analyze:

-There’s a reason the battle of the sexes has persisted as a theme for as long as it has.
-Sure, women and men think and react differently to certain things, but even more base level, they use the internet entirely different.
+Women and men think and react differently to certain things, but even more base level, they use the internet entirely differently.
 While men have gradually caught up with women in overall social media usage, there are differences in platform usage.

-Women are more likely to spend time on Facebook, Pinterest, or Instagram, while men prefer forum-based social channels like Digg or Reddit.
-In e-commerce, men and women differ in how they search, with men searching by product while women search by brand.
+Women are likelier to spend time on Facebook, Pinterest, or Instagram, while men prefer forum-based social channels like Reddit.
+In e-commerce, men and women differ in how they search, with men searching by product while women searching by brand.

 Knowing these key differences in usage patterns can greatly alter your marketing strategy.
 Targeting moms?
 Place ads on Facebook and post on Pinterest.
 Going after single young men?
 Post your blogs to a relevant subreddit.

 Baby boomers are online, but not to the extent of younger generations, and certainly not in the same places.
-Only 57 percent of Americans 65+ are online, as opposed to 93 percent of adults aged 30-49.
+Only 57% of Americans 65+ are online, as opposed to 93% of adults aged 30-49.
 Boomers and older Americans spend the most time checking their email.
-Meanwhile, younger generations split time between social media, shopping online, and researching products.
+Meanwhile, younger generations split their time between social media, shopping online, and researching products.